 Did you give money to charity last year?
-If so, then you should be claiming it on your Self Assessment returns.
+If so, you should be claiming those donations as Self Assessment expenses on your tax return.

-All donations to registered charities or community amateur sports clubs (CASCs) by individuals are 100% tax-free.
+All donations made by individuals to registered charities or community amateur sports clubs (CASCs) are 100% tax-free.
 This is called tax relief, and how it works depends upon how you choose to donate funds.